ryanisml/streamlit-sample/README.md

 ```
 - After install requirements, configure file `secrets.toml` at `.streamlit` folder. `[If Needed]`
 - If you don't have `.streamlit` folder.
 Create new folder first at root folder.
-- Update configuration for all at `secrets.toml` to your new configuration if you want to test it for yourself.
+- Update configuration for all at `secrets.toml` to your new configuration if you want to test at your own.

 ## Running
 #### Run With Python